b9Joker108/a_glockenspiel_magistery/appendices/register_of_personages_v1_.md

 ### WESTON, L.M.C. ###

-**L.M.C.
-Weston** is a significant figure in the study of creolization, syncretism, and the anthropology of religion and culture.
+[**L.M.C.
+Weston**](https://en.wikipedia.org/wiki/Lisa_M._C._Weston) (D.O.B. ?) is a significant figure in the study of creolization, syncretism, and the anthropology of religion and culture.
 Below is a detailed survey of L.M.C.
 Weston’s contributions, theoretical frameworks, and relevance for your book’s focus on religio-cultural traditions as continua of pidgin and creole forms, marked by conservatism.

 ## Survey of L.M.C.
 Weston’s Work